WeRPN is committed to providing up to date information to nurses about the status of the Coronavirus in Ontario and Canada.

 Guidance for Health Professionals

-The Ministry of Health and Public Health Ontario are in the process of developing guidance specific to 2019-nCoV.
-Below are the latest guidance documents:
+The Ministry of Health and Public Health Ontario have developed a series of guidance documents specific to COVID-19 Below are the latest guidance documents for